-"Episode of Care" means a specific medical problem, condition, or specific illness being managed including tests, procedures, and rehabilitation initially requested by the health care practitioner, to be performed at the site of service, excluding out of network care: Provided, That any additional testing or procedures related or unrelated to the specific medical problem, condition, or specific illness being managed may require a separate prior authorization.
+3 "Episode of care" means a specific medical problem, condition, or specific illness being 4 managed including tests, procedures, and rehabilitation initially requested by the health care 5 practitioner, to be performed at the site of service, excluding out of network care: Provided, That 6 any additional testing or procedures related or unrelated to the specific medical problem, 7 condition, or specific illness being managed may require a separate prior authorization.

-"National Council for Prescription Drug Programs (NCPDP) SCRIPT Standard" means the NCPDP SCRIPT Standard Version 201310 or the most recent standard adopted by the United States Department of Health and Human Services.
-Subsequently released versions may be used provided that the new version is backward compatible with the current version approved by the United States Department of Health and Human Services;
+8 "National Council for Prescription Drug Programs (NCPDP) SCRIPT Standard" means the 9 NCPDP SCRIPT Standard Version 201310 or the most recent standard adopted by the United 10 States Department of Health and Human Services.
+Subsequently released versions may be used 11 provided that the new version is backward compatible with the current version approved by the 12 United States Department of Health and Human Services;

-"Prior Authorization" means obtaining advance approval from a health maintenance organization about the coverage of a service or medication.
+13 "Prior authorization" means obtaining advance approval from a health maintenance14 organization about the coverage of a service or medication.

-- (b)The health maintenance organization is required to develop shall require prior authorization forms and portals prior authorization forms, including any related communication, to be submitted via an electronic portal and shall accept one prior authorization for an episode of care.
-These forms are required to shall be placed in an easily identifiable and accessible place on the health maintenance organization's webpage and the portal web address shall be included on the insured's insurance card.
-The forms portal shall: - (1) Include instructions for the submission of clinical documentation; - (2) Provide an electronic notification to the health care provider confirming receipt of the prior authorization request if for forms are submitted electronically; - (3) Contain a comprehensive list of all procedures, services, drugs, devices, treatment, durable medical equipment, and anything else for which the health maintenance organization requires a prior authorization.
-This list shall also delineate those items which are bundled together as part of the episode of care.
-The standard for including any matter on this list shall be science-based using a nationally recognized standard.
-This list is required to shall be updated at least quarterly to ensure that the list remains current; - (4) Inform the patient if the health maintenance organization requires a plan member to use step therapy protocols.
-This must shall be conspicuous on the prior authorization form.
-If the patient has completed step therapy as required by the health maintenance organization and the step therapy has been unsuccessful, this shall be clearly indicated on the form, including information regarding medication or therapies which were attempted and were unsuccessful; and - (5) Be prepared by October 1, 2019 July 1, 2024. - (c) The health maintenance organization shall accept electronic prior authorization requests and respond to the request through electronic means by July 1, 2020.
-The health maintenance organization is required to accept an electronically submitted prior authorization and may not require more than one prior authorization form for an episode of care.
-If the health maintenance organization is currently accepting electronic prior authorization requests, the health
+(b)The health maintenance organization shall require prior authorization forms, including any related communication, to be submitted via an electronic portal and shall accept one prior authorization for an episode of care.
+These forms shall be placed in an easily identifiable and accessible place on the health maintenance organization's webpage and the portal web address shall be included on the insured's insurance card.
+The portal shall:

+20 (1) Include instructions for the submission of clinical documentation;

+(2) Provide an electronic notification to the health care provider confirming receipt of the prior authorization request for forms submitted electronically;

+(3) Contain a comprehensive list of all procedures, services, drugs, devices, treatment, durable medical equipment, and anything else for which the health maintenance organization requires a prior authorization.
+The standard for including any matter on this list shall be sciencebased using a nationally recognized standard.
+This list shall be updated at least quarterly to ensure that the list remains current;

+(4) Inform the patient if the health maintenance organization requires a plan member to use step therapy protocols.
+This shall be conspicuous on the prior authorization form.
+If the patient has completed step therapy as required by the health maintenance organization and the step therapy has been unsuccessful, this shall be clearly indicated on the form, including information regarding medication or therapies which were attempted and were unsuccessful; and

+(5) Be prepared by July 1, 2024.